Parents of Harry Shaw speak of sadness after five-year-old’s death

 Advertising

+The Formula One ace dedicated his win in Spain on May 12 to the youngster, while Mercedes sent the trophy and one of their cars to Harry’s Surrey home for the youngster to enjoy.

-The world champion had been alerted to his plight after he received a video message ahead the race in Barcelona.
+The five-time world champion had been alerted to his plight after he received a good-luck video message ahead the race in Barcelona.

 Hamilton said in a Instagram post at the time: “You are such a strong boy, I wish I was as strong as you, I wanted the world to see how strong you are.”

-England cricketer Jos Buttler, former England footballer Gary Lineker, and grand slam tennis champion Novak Djokovic, were among the big names to speak about Harry’s illness on social media.
+England cricketer Jos Buttler, former England footballer Gary Lineker, and tennis star Novak Djokovic were among the big names to speak about Harry’s illness on social media.

 His parents, Charlotte and James Shaw, set up the fundraising page for the The Royal Marsden Cancer Charity after Harry was given just seven days to live on April 29.